-In a typical classroom, we have had the “A” camera on a tripod covering the teacher and the “B” camera providing shots of student responses and general B-roll of the classroom handheld.
+In a typical classroom, we have had the “A” camera on a tripod covering the teacher and the “B” camera providing shots of student responses and general b-roll of the classroom handheld.

 The result of these circumstances is our video is shot in a documentary style, meaning we shoot what happens in front of us.
 Classrooms are not staged, although occasionally we will ask a student to re-state their answer, if the producer or cameraperson thinks it’s important.
 That’s why the B camera is pivotal in being ready to get the responses.
-If the lesson is at a point where there will be interaction between the teacher and student, the cameraperson should not be tight on faces, or they will never be able to capture the answers… they won’t even know who is talking.
+If the lesson is at a point where there will be interaction between the teacher and student, the cameraperson should not be tight on faces, or they will never be able to capture the answers . . . they won’t even know who is talking.
 Of course as an editor you can’t go back and reshoot, as much as we would like to.

 Given these conditions, sometimes the video can appear rough, or rougher than you would see on a commercial or PBS show.
-We expect the viewer to realize we are capturing things as they happen, and these ‘rough edges” can help the viewer understand that this is real.
-There is a line, and that’s when there is no payoff for the rough footage… meaning, if a student is giving a long answer and we have to use the camera zooming in and focusing – that might be ok.
-If the B camera never gets there, then we probably wouldn’t use it… although some times we might – if it makes sense, if we think the viewer will easily realize that this was the person just speaking.
+We expect the viewer to realize we are capturing things as they happen, and these “rough edges” can help the viewer understand that this is real.
+There is a line, and that’s when there is no payoff for the rough footage . . . meaning, if a student is giving a long answer and we have to use the camera zooming in and focusing – that might be ok.
+If the B camera never gets there, then we probably wouldn’t use it . . . although some times we might – if it makes sense, if we think the viewer will easily realize that this was the person just speaking.
 This is a case where the editor must use their judgment, as a viewer of the video, and less as the editor looking for the perfect shot.

-Natural Sound:
+Natural Sound

 Natural sound takes the viewer into the classroom.
 Our viewers live in a classroom every day and they know what it sounds like.
 To some degree they are used to the incomplete answers a student may give, or the fact that some answers are very quiet.
 As hard as the camera work is, the sound I think is harder.
 We usually shoot with a sound person and they have a boom that is fed to camera B, if not both cameras.
 [This depends on the number of teachers and other mics needed at the time].
-The camera can zoom in from across the room and get a student response… the sound boom has to be there… and that presents a number of logistical, time continuum and laws of physics challenges when the Q&A is happening quickly.
+The camera can zoom in from across the room and get a student response . . . the sound boom has to be there . . . and that presents a number of logistical, time continuum and laws of physics challenges when the Q and A is happening quickly.

-We use natural sound whenever possible, and it’s use has several outcomes.
+We use natural sound whenever possible, and its use has several outcomes.

-First would be a response to a teacher question, second would be the sound of students working, achieving the assignment in front of them, third would be as a pacing device between 2 other pieces of sound, if there are teacher interviews, classroom instruction, or something else, natural sound is extremely useful for telling the story, creating an audio break that “Cleanses the audio pallet”, readying the viewer/listener for the next section of information, and also filling out, or supporting the story.
-Perhaps the writer isn’t aware of the natural sound in the classroom that would show case some facet of the information… the editor can bring that out and strengthen the impact of the point being made.
+First would be a response to a teacher question, second would be the sound of students working, achieving the assignment in front of them, third would be as a pacing device between two other pieces of sound, if there are teacher interviews, classroom instruction, or something else, natural sound is extremely useful for telling the story, creating an audio break that “Cleanses the audio pallet,” readying the viewer/listener for the next section of information, and also filling out, or supporting the story.
+Perhaps the writer isn’t aware of the natural sound in the classroom that would show case some facet of the information . . . the editor can bring that out and strengthen the impact of the point being made.

-Narration:
+Narration